0xck/diploma/README.md

 Item `port_info ` must be changed on your values.
 ###### Daemon operations
-After TRex setup was complited go to TRex directory and start a daemon `trex_daemon_server start` with sudo/root privileges.
+After TRex setup was completed, go to TRex directory and start a daemon `trex_daemon_server start` with sudo/root privileges.
 Also you can check status `trex_daemon_server show`, restat `trex_daemon_server restart` and stop daemon `trex_daemon_server stop`, use sudo/root privileges for all of them.

 ---
 **Note.** By default daemon listens _TCP port 8090_ make sure this port is available for wrex host.
 Also for stateless TRex mode _TCP ports 4500 and 4501_ have to be available for wrex host.
 More about stateful/stateless modes see at [documentation](https://trex-tgn.cisco.com/trex/doc/trex_stateless.html#_stateful_vs_stateless).